Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 Blue green red fabric

-Ferla is my little pleasure when I'm in a professional salon.
-I absolutely want to stop by their stand (much too small and discreet compared to their added value, you don't come across it by chance) because you'll be amazed by their new fabrics.
+Ferla is a bit of a treat for me when I'm at a trade show.
+I absolutely have to go to their stand (far too small and discreet compared to their added value, you don't stumble upon it by chance) because you'll be amazed by their new fabrics.

-A long development to have the perfect chalk stripe
+A long development to get the perfect chalk stripe

-We had a very precise idea of the chalk stripe we wanted, it certainly didn't have to look "Wall Street financial".
+We had a very precise idea of the chalk stripe we wanted, but we definitely didn't want it to look like a "Wall Street financier".

 But that's a story that Michel has already told you here .